 Fringed and Fringeless orchid

+Spring, Summer

-Several of these upright, 1-3'-tall orchids can be found along moist or boggy roadsides, especially in the Apalachicola National Forest.
+Several of these upright, 1'-3' tall orchids can be found along moist or boggy roadsides, especially in the Apalachicola National Forest.
 Flower color ranges from bright white to yellow or orange.
 Blooming begins in June for the white-flowered forms, with a succession of oranges and yellows from mid-July into August.
-Pictured here is Crested fringed orchid (Platanthera cristata).
+Pictured: Crested fringed orchid

-Asclepias lanceolata

-Lanceleaf milkweed

-Milkweeds are most easily recognized

-by their unique flowers and best known

-for their attractiveness to butterflies.

-Some are low-growing; others tall and

-conspicuous.
-Flower color ranges from

-white to lavender, green, yellow, or

-bright orange-red.
-Lanceleaf milkweed

-can be 3-4' tall, which makes it a

-conspicuous component of wet roadside

-ditches.
+Asclepias lanceolata Lanceleaf milkweed Milkweeds are most easily recognized by their unique flowers and best known for their attractiveness to butterflies.
+Some are low-growing; others tall and conspicuous.
+Flower color ranges from white to lavender, green, yellow, or bright orange-red.
+Lanceleaf milkweed can be 3-4' tall, which makes it a conspicuous component of wet roadside ditches.
+Spring, Summer

 Trumpet creeper

+Campsis radicans
-The tubular orange-red flowers of

-Trumpet creeper make their first

-appearance in late spring but continue

-into summer.
-This is a high-climbing

-woody vine with lacy leaves.
-Look for

-it scaling trees and shrubs just off the
+The tubular orange-red flowers of Trumpet creeper make their first appearance in late spring but continue into summer.
+This is a highclimbing woody vine with lacy leaves.
+Look for it scaling trees and shrubs Spring, Summer

-road shoulder.

-Spring, Summer